Do Unions Shape Political Ideologies at Work?: Institutional Background

-Political scientists differentiate between two broad motivations for why individuals contribute to political candidates.
-First, contributions can be seen as consumption goods that give individuals consumption value from participating in politics and sponsoring candidates that are ideologically close to their own political position \citep{Ansolabehere2003}.
+The literature differentiates two primary motivations for why individuals contribute to political candidates.
+First, contributions may serve as consumption goods, providing intrinsic value to donors who participate in politics and support candidates ideologically close to their own political position \citep{Ansolabehere2003}.
 Second, donors may view contributions as investment goods that can buy access to politicians and benefit their own material interests.
 There is extant evidence that individuals' donations are ideologically motivated.
-Individual donors self-report that candidate ideology has great importance when deciding to whom to give \citep{Barber2016}.
-Moreover, in comparison to access-seeking PACs, who prefer donating to moderate candidates, individuals tend to support more ideologically extreme candidates \citep{Barber2016a, Stone2010}.
-In merged survey-administrative data, contribution-based ideology measures are also found to predict policy preferences of donors, even of donors from the same party \citep{Bonica2018}.
-While for the rank-and-file there is consistent evidence in line with ideology being the main driver of political spending, for corporate elites the motivations are more debated. \cite{Teso2022} shows that a business leader's likelihood of donating to a Congress member increases when the politician becomes assigned to a committee that is policy-relevant to the business leader's company.
-Based on the estimates, however, \cite{Teso2022} concludes that only 13\% of the observed gap in donations to policy-relevant versus other politicians is driven by an influence-seeking motive in line with corporate elites lobbying on behalf of their company.
-Moreover, \cite{Bonica2016} finds that donations from corporate board members are ideologically quite diverse, both across and within companies.
-Compared to corporate PACs, business leaders also tend to support more non-incumbent candidates and less powerful legislators.
-In summary, the evidence suggests that individuals primarily donate to candidates for ideological reasons.
-A number of papers have therefore interpreted changes in campaign contribution patterns as indicators of changes in political ideology \citep[e.g.,][]{Autor, Bonica2016b, Dreher2020}.
+Donors report that candidate ideology has great importance when deciding to whom to give \citep{Barber2016}.
+Moreover, unlike access-seeking PACs, who prefer donating to moderate candidates, individuals tend to support more ideologically extreme candidates \citep{Barber2016a, Stone2010}.
+In merged survey-administrative data, contribution-based ideology measures also predict policy preferences of donors, even of donors from the same party \citep{Bonica2018}.
+That said, recent studies have also explored the role of influence-seeking motives in individual campaign contributions. \cite{Teso2023} shows that a business leader's likelihood of donating to a Member of Congress increases when the politician is assigned to a committee that is policy-relevant to the business leader's company.
+However, these effects are quantitatively limited: the estimates imply that less than 2\% of corporate leaders' donations to Congress members are driven by influence-seeking motives.\footnote{Further speaking against a strong role of influence-seeking motives, \cite{Bonica2016} finds that donations of corporate board members are ideologically quite diverse, both across and within companies.
+Compared to corporate PACs, business leaders also tend to support more non-incumbent candidates and less powerful legislators.} \cite{Stuckatz2022} analyzes how the workplace shapes employees' contribution behavior by examining alignment between donations of employees and those of their employer PACs.
+While the paper documents positive associations, the results indicate that only 13\% of donations from rank-and-file workers and 21\% of donations from executives go to candidates endorsed by their employer PACs, suggesting that a limited share of employees' donations can be influenced by corporate strategic objectives.
+Taken together, the evidence supports the interpretation that ideological preferences, rather than strategic influence-seeking, are the predominant motivation behind individuals' campaign contributions.